-To learn more about what graduate life is all about on our campus, click here to go to the Graduate School’s website, which speaks of our excellent academics, our diverse student body and numerous student organizations, as well as the Research Centers, Institutes, and Bureaus which enhance the research climate of our University.
+See what graduate life is all about on our campus.
+Learn of our excellent academics, our diverse student body and numerous student organizations, as well as the Research Centers, Institutes, and Bureaus which enhance the research climate of our University.

 The Graduate School minimum requirements for admissions are:

 - A bachelor’s degree from a regionally-accredited college/university,